TomLorenzi/TempoBot/README.md

 Bot to link with TempoCraft website

+OCR Part is not correct at all and this project is not the cleanest code you'll see as it was dev mainly in 2 days

 To init you have to create a file called `config.json` and fill it like this :

 ```json